IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 #### Step 12: Create your custom database

+a.
 Create your custom database (replace `testdb` with your database name if you changed it in the environment file):

 ```bash
 docker exec -i db2server su - db2inst1 -c "